 Premierline’s parent company, Allianz Group, recently held their sustainability week, examining some of the different ways that businesses in the UK can be more sustainable.
-The theme of this year’s sustainability week was “Reduce, Reuse, Recycle – Virtually”, focussing on how to be sustainable working digitally, or whilst working from home.
+The theme of this year’s sustainability week was “Reduce, Reuse, Recycle – Virtually”, focusing on how to be sustainable working digitally, or whilst working from home.

 All digital equipment needs energy to run, and the more functions that you need from your equipment, the more energy you will need to use.